cherry4477/farmer/README.md

 ## Usage
 To talk to a farmer instance you need to run `docker-compose`.
 (If your docker engine is on a remote server you need to set appropriate environment variables)

+## How to use?
+[TODO] Write about how to prepare a docker-compose.yml to use with `toolbelt` and `Farmer`.
+[TODO] Write about how to manage pod domains.
+[TODO] Write about how to setup a SSL-enabled pod.

 ## Security
 To protect some internal services such as **Logger**, **etcd**, etc; you have to protect their open ports.
 ```sh